As the team starts working together it is important to set ground rules. How do set ground rules with a team working together for months already??

 - Daily Standup Time – Time boxed to 15mins

-- Team Roles – Scrum Master (me), Product Owner, Tech Lead, QA
+- Team Roles (use our RACI template) – Scrum Master (me), Product Owner, Tech Lead, QA

 We also agreed to hold our first proper team retro and discuss how the changes worked for everyone.